 We said: Written and illustrated by the wonderful Jill Murphy, this hugely popular series follows Mildred Hubble, a young witch who, as the title suggests, doesn't always put her powers to good use.

-They said: I dreamt of going to Switzerland to find grandfather's cottage, I have been there several times now and the mountains still hold their magic.
+You said: I dreamt of going to Switzerland to find grandfather's cottage.
+I have been there several times now and the mountains still hold their magic.
 Heidi is always with me there.

 We said: This simple yet harrowing story, presented as a fable, is an entry point for young readers learning about the Holocaust.
 Adapted for cinema, John Boyne's fictional story is heartbreaking in both print and on-screen.